 Heater Problems & Power Cuts

-You already said it best:
+I already said it best:

 “Power cuts are your fish’s worst enemy in winter.”

-Correct wattage heaters
+- Correct wattage heaters:

 Two smaller heaters instead of one large (bigger tanks)